grjohnson1/Python/Python_Playground/README.md

 `py boid.py --num-boids #` - will render the number of birds entered.
 The default is 100.

 Note: this requires `pip install scipy`

+## ascii.py
+This will take an image (png or jpg) and convert it into ASCII characters.
+You can choose the default of 10 characters or go with 70 characters.
+This take the value of the image as a grayscale and determines what level of gray it is at each section (row, column).

+`py ascii.py --file [location/of/data/file.jpg]` - renders with 10 characters used

+`py ascii.py --file [location/of/data/file.jpg] --morelevels` - renders with 70 characters used

+Other parameters:
+* `--scale [font_name]` - will change the font from Courier to value specified
+* `--out [file_name]` - will change the output filename from the default of 'out'
+* `--cols #` - will set the number of columns for the ASCII text